 (c) Preclusion orders

 In addition to the above, whenever a party fails to disclose required financial information, another penalty the court may impose is to preclude (prohibit) that party from offering any evidence at trial.

 (d) Failure to Disclose needs based award of support

 Domestic Relations Law 240 (1-b)(k) and Family Court Act 413(k) gives the court an additional remedy to deal with the failure to disclose.
 When one side, usually the non custodial parent, defaults or has presented insufficient evidence to determine income, the court may order child support based on the greater of either the needs or the standard of living of the child.
 In addition, if the income of the non custodial parent is later determined and the guidelines would have given a higher award, the custodial parent may obtain an upwards modification, retroactive to the date of the first petition, without a showing of a change in circumstances.

-The article "How to Calculate Child Support under New York Guidelines in Special Situations: Deviation from the Guidelines, Joint Custody, Split Custody, Failure to Disclose Income" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "How to Calculate Child Support under New York Guidelines in Special Situations: Deviation from the Guidelines, Joint Custody, Split Custody, Failure to Disclose Income" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.